Ferrero and Nutella, Pride of Alba

 Pietro Ferrero.
 Credits ferrero.it

-In the meanwhile, Pietro’s brother, Giovanni Ferrero, established in Dogliani in 1926 an operation as yeast wholesaling.
-Soon after, he moved to Alba like his brother and began his retail expansion, proving once again the family’s business talent.
+In the meantime, Pietro’s brother, Giovanni Ferrero, established in 1926 in Dogliani a yeast wholesaling operation.
+He also moved to Alba like his brother and began his retail expansion, proving once again the family’s business talent.

 After World War II, by the end of 1945, the two Ferrero brothers were already back in trade.
 While Pietro was busy running the pastry shop in Turin, Giovanni acquired a large stock of molasses used to produce yeast.